 Professional Practice Framework

-For each domain of the Framework, a Professional Standard describes expectations for all graduates of RACP training programs.
-The Framework and Standards have been designed for application across the RACP's training and Continuing Professional Development programs.
+For each domain of the Framework, the Professional Standards describes expectations for the RACP training programs and Continuing Professional Development program.

 1. Adapted from Richardson D, Oswald A, Chan M-K, Lang ES, Harvey BJ.
 Scholar.
 In: Frank JR, Snell L, Sherbino J, editors.
 The Draft CanMEDS 2015 Physician Competency Framework – Series IV.
 Ottawa: The Royal College of Physicians and Surgeons of Canada; 2015 March.